The Intellectual Property Review: Canada

 i Legislative amendments

-The year 2020 was a busy one on the legislative and treaty front.
-The government focused efforts on the covid-19 pandemic, introducing new policies and amending legislation to help manage the pandemic.
-The ratification of the CUSMA and consequential amendments to IP statutes will have significant effects on rights holders and the strategies they deploy in Canada.
+The year 2021 was a busy one on the legislative front.
+The government continued to focus efforts on the covid-19 pandemic, introducing new policies and amending legislation to help manage the pandemic.

-At the end of 2018, the Patent Act was amended to make file wrapper evidence admissible to rebut representations made by a patentee as to claims construction.
-In 2019, one case was heard and decided on this new provision, finding that foreign prosecution history is also admissible in certain circumstances.
-However, the Federal Court of Appeal disagreed with the Federal Court's interpretation, finding that admissible prosecution history is limited to communications with the Canadian Patent Office.24 More cases citing this provision may be tried in 2021, which will give the courts further opportunity to clarify the scope of admissibility of file wrapper history in Canadian patent practice.
+The Patent Act was recently amended to make file wrapper evidence admissible to rebut representations made by a patentee as to claims construction.28 One case was heard and decided on this new provision, finding that foreign prosecution history is also admissible in certain circumstances.
+However, the Federal Court of Appeal disagreed with the Federal Court's interpretation, finding that admissible prosecution history is limited to communications with the Canadian Patent Office.29 In another recent case, the Federal Court found that the file wrapper is not admissible against a licensee of a patent.30 More cases citing this provision may be tried in 2022, which will give the courts further opportunity to clarify the scope of admissibility of file wrapper history in Canadian patent practice.

-The year 2020 also saw the first decisions under the CSP regime for pharmaceutical patents.26 These cases provide important guidance on the new regime, and additional cases working their way through the courts will provide further clarity.
+The year 2021 also saw more decisions under the CSP regime for pharmaceutical patents, providing important guidance on the new regime.36

-The year 2020 saw several notable trademark decisions in Canada.
-The Federal Court of Appeal confirmed that a bricks-and-mortar presence in Canada is not necessarily required to establish that a trademark has been 'used' in Canada.29 The Federal Court of Appeal also confirmed that a trademark registration is a defence to an action for passing off.30 The amendments to the Trademarks Act that came into force in June 2019 have been the subject of considerable debate and discussion among practitioners.
+Several notable trademark decisions came out in 2021 in Canada.
+The Federal Court rendered decisions involving brands in the fast food sector and the emerging cannabis market, warning of the dangers of adopting a parody mark that will depreciate the value of the goodwill of established marks.39 The Federal Court of Appeal confirmed that there is no set period during which competing marks must coexist before an adverse inference may be drawn.40 The amendments to the Trademarks Act that came into force in June 2019 have been the subject of considerable debate and discussion among practitioners.
 The courts will continue to have opportunities to consider these issues as cases that engage these new provisions make their way through the litigation process.

-1 Caroline Henrie is an associate, Adam Haller is Of Counsel, and Kristin Wall is a partner at Norton Rose Fulbright Canada LLP.
+1 Caroline Henrie is an associate and Kristin Wall is a partner at Norton Rose Fulbright Canada LLP.

 2 RSC, 1985, Chapter P-4.